kinlu/awsEC2/README.md

 }
 ```

+### Run the script
 The script will pick "ami-0e2b2114bf2fac7d8" as a default AMI and "t1.micro" as a default instance type when you run:
 ```
 npm run start
 ```

-In your CI server, you may want to designate the AMI and instance type through command argument, e.g.
+In your CI server, you may want to designate the AMI and instance type through command arguments, e.g.
 ```
 ImageId="ami-0e2b2114bf2fac7d8" InstanceType="t1.micro" npm run start
 ```